makkzone/neuro-san/docs/clients.md

 ## Other clients

-A neuro-san server uses HTTP and/or gRPC under the hood.
+A neuro-san server uses HTTP under the hood.
 You can check out the protobufs definition of the API under neuro_san/api/grpc.
 The place to start is agent.proto for the service definitions.
 The next most important file there is chat.proto for the chat message definitions.

-While gRPC data transimission is more compact, most clients will likely want to use the HTTP interface for ease of use in terms of web-apps and dev-ops administration.

 ### Using curl to interact with a neuro-san server